min-wu-lab/mmo-analysis/README.md

 =====
 Input
 ------
-`wu-lab-rho-mmo-paper` takes in a pre-processed data in the form of a .xlsx spreadsheet.
+`mmo-analysis` takes in a pre-processed data in the form of a .xlsx spreadsheet.
 An example dataset `Rho-demo-data.xlsx` is included for demonstration.
 Briefly, to obtain such a dataset, an image stack is acquired during total internal fluorescence (TIRF) time-lapse imaging of active GTP-bound RhoA pulses as observed via the fluorescently tagged rGBD sensor.
 A region of interest (ROI) is chosen on the cell - typically a 3x3 &mu;M square - for quantification of the average ROI fluorescence intensity as a function of time.
 The example spreadsheet has 4 sheets to store the necessary information and each column in the respective sheets correspond to a given ROI (or cell).
 | time series | time interval | perturbation | meta |
 |--|--| --| --|
 | Data points of fluorescence intensity averaged over the pixels contained in the ROI | Image acquisition interval in seconds, e.g. one frame acquired every 4 seconds. | Image stack frame number for addition of pharmacological perturbations, such as Nocodazole. |  Info of date and condition of experiment, location of raw data etc  |